mhanberry1/modular.js/README.md

 # How do I use it?

 Detailed instructions on how to use modular.js can be found in [index.html](index.html).
-Open It up in a web browser to see the treasures that lie in wait.
+Deploy it to a server, then open It up in a web browser to see the treasures that lie in wait.

+<i>Note: modular.js does not function properly without being deployed on a server due browser CORS policies.</i>

 # Where can I find examples?